jamiehenzy/Genome_analysis_Explore/Genomes_tutorial.md

 *	Where to access the genome sequence
 * At what coverage it was sequenced

-### Explore the sequences using Explorer modules!
+### Explore the sequences

-To obtain information about the genome sequences, you'll use two programs, one of which is available as a conda environment and the other, as a **module** on Explorer: emboss and seqtk.
+To obtain information about the genome sequences, you'll use a program, emboss, that is available as a conda environment and the other, as a **module** on Explorer: emboss and seqtk.

-You need to **load** the modules into your workspace to use them.
+You need to **load** the seqtk module into your workspace:

-`module load emboss`

 `module load seqtk`

+And you'll need to load the anaconda
 Check that it worked.
 To see which modules are loaded into your current session:

 `module list`